nickfargo/will/src/future.coffee.md

 ###### RETURNS

-`join` returns a returned `Promise` that will resolve with multiple arguments.
+`join` returns a `Promise` that will resolve with multiple arguments.
 Callbacks that consume the promise may include parameters for:

 * `results` : array — The list of resolved values from each of the `futures`.
   This list will include `undefined` values for `futures` that have not yet